mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Datagram-based mode {#datagram}

-The client can, in addition to stream mode, request support of datagram mode using HTTP/3 datagram {{!I-D.schinazi-quic-h3-datagram}} to forward IP payload.
+The client can, in addition to stream mode, request support of datagram mode using HTTP/3 datagrams {{!I-D.schinazi-quic-h3-datagram}} to forward IP payload.

 To request datagram support the client adds an Datagram-Flow-Id Header to the